4tiennguyen/Book_Rating_Prediction/complete_project/README.md

 * Provided insights and conclusions about the datasets from the results of EDA and machine learning models.
 * Wrote a report communicating the results to non-technical and technical audiences.

-To get the full project report, please visit [my github](https://github.com/4tiennguyen/Stats_170AB/blob/master/complete_project/Final_Project_Report%20.pdf)
+To get the full project report, please visit [my github](https://github.com/4tiennguyen/Book_Rating_Prediction/blob/master/complete_project/Final_Project_Report%20.pdf)
-To get the full codes, please visit [my github](https://github.com/4tiennguyen/Stats_170AB)

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Introduction